Xpression FM: Xpression FM Music

 The Music Team are closely linked to the Student Radio Association, and often collaborate with student musicians to hear what the community can offer musically.
 They often find themselves invited to festivals to report on the songs and artists there.
 The team have a show from 6-8pm on Thursdays where a panel of guests discuss their bops and flops from the week just gone, and play some of the chosen songs from the Heads of Music and the team behind them.
-Led by Malik Awotorebo and Mattie Gazzard, it's always a buzz with discussions.
+Led by Teagan Ralph and Toby Campbell, it's always a buzz with discussions.

 Xpression FM Drama

-Running a weekly show on Tuesdays, as well as featuring their termly shows on the radio station.
+Running a weekly show on Wednesdays, as well as featuring their termly shows on the radio station.
 Each of these shows tend to be written by students, produced by students, directed by students, and starring students - a real showcase.
 There is always something brewing in the studio with the drama team.
-Led by Kyle Cleary, their live drama performances and showcases are a spectacle to tune into.
+Led by Tristan Evans and Tegenn Jeffery, their live drama performances and showcases are a spectacle to tune into.

 Present day

 Xpression broadcasts live from Devonshire House utilising three studios for simultaneous presentation, production and training.
 The redevelopment of Devonshire House led to a studio move for Xpression FM.
 Instead of broadcasting from underneath Devonshire House the studios are situated at the back of the building.
 The new studios include two live-to-air studios, a third (larger) studio for recording live sessions and group projects, a newsroom, a technology hub and a CD wall.

 The station can be heard via a webcast (provided by Broadcast Radio), through iTunes radio and Spotify.

-The Current Committee is made up of 12 students, and headed up by Station Manager, Ben Dunkley; Deputy Station Manager, Finlay Aston; and Programmes Controller, Matthew Orton.
+The Current Committee is made up of 18 students, and headed up by Station Manager, Ben Dunkley; Deputy Station Manager, Finlay Aston; and Programmes Controller, Matthew Orton.

-Each content team has their own heads, although some positions are currently unfilled; Music: Teagan Ralph and Toby Campbell; and Drama: Tristan Evans.
+Each content team has their own heads; Music: Teagan Ralph and Toby Campbell; News: Matas Losevicius and Adrian Jastrzebski; Drama: Tristan Evans and Tegenn Jeffery; Sport: Will Jones and Mia Tavola.

-Additionally, They are also joined by Head of Marketing, Saskia Sudderick; Head of Station Sound, Kyle Cleary; Head of Technical Operations, Henry Harber; Head of Events; Costanza Rosso; Networking and Outreach Officer, Lucas Lo; and Welfare Secretary, Louisa Staniland.
+Additionally, They are also joined by Head of Marketing, Saskia Sudderick; Head of Station Sound, Kyle Cleary; Head of Technical Operations, Henry Harber; Head of Events, Costanza Rosso; Networking and Outreach Officer, Lucas Lo; Head of Training, Ary Nambiar and Welfare Secretary, Louisa Staniland.

 The Committee contains a mixture of students, from second year through to fourth year, and is elected from a pool of candidates in the second term of every year.